Responding to the COVID-19 Pandemic and Economic Crisis: Building Back Better Aligned to the Paris Agreement and the SDGs

 The Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety (BMU) and WRI are hosting a series of global dialogues on how the world can respond to the COVID-19 economic crisis in ways that align with the objectives of the Sustainable Development Goals and the Paris Agreement.

 The purpose of this Global Dialogue series is to inform and guide approaches for recovery and reflating the economy in the wake of the COVID-19 pandemic – to build back better with more resilient, sustainable and inclusive economies.
 The dialogues provide a space for a diverse group of invited participants to take part in an international, structured exchange to inform a joint narrative, strategy and recommendations.
 The Global Dialogue series has considered critical linked challenges that the world is facing during the COVID-19 crisis, including the climate crisis, the massive loss of biodiversity, issues of inequality, and how to achieve the 2030 Agenda for Sustainable Development.
+See the full list of dialogue participants here.

 A glimpse at what countries are already doing to pave the way for a green COVID-19 recovery, the path ahead and how governments can propel the transition in key sectors.